Difference between concrete patio and paver patio

 Landscaping

-The answer to 'difference between concrete patio and paver patio' is that concrete patios are a single, solid surface made from poured concrete, while paver patios are made up of individual interlocking concrete or stone tiles.
+The answer to 'difference between concrete patio and paver patio' is that concrete patios are a single, solid slab, while paver patios are made up of individual interlocking stones or bricks.
 Concrete patios are typically less expensive to install but can crack over time, while paver patios are more customizable, durable, and easier to repair if damaged.
-Paver patios also allow for better drainage and a more natural, textured appearance.

 Frequently Asked Questions